-Bedbugs are very small insects that can live in furniture, clothing and bedding.
+Bedbugs are very small insects that are about the size of an apple seed.
+They can live in furniture, clothing and bedding.
 They tend to bite at night.
 The bedbug problem is becoming more common.
 Although bedbug bites do not cause any diseases they can be irritating.

 What are bedbugs?

 There are two types.
 The most common type is the Cimex lectularius, also known as the common bedbug.
 They feed on blood from humans and other animals.

 Cimex lectularius are very small (around 2-5 mm long) oval insects.
 They do not have wings.
 They are reddish-brown in colour and are usually flat.
 However, they become more rounded and their colour changes to red/purple after they have had some blood.

 By CDC/Harvard University (Photo Credit: Piotr Naskrecki), via Wikimedia Commons